raineorshine/creatable/README.md

 ===========
 * Templating languages are awkward.
 * Properly formatted input reflects the actual structure of HTML.
-* Implement view composition using familiar structures (functions!)
+* Implement view composition using familiar structures (functions!).
 * Leverage existing Javascript skills directly in the view.

 Features